Best Signal Mirrors for Rescue and Survival

 *Price at time of publishing; check for price changes or sales.

 The MIL-M-18371E comes in two sizes: 2″ x 3″ and 3″ x 5″.
-The military issues the smaller size for mobile load-outs, while the larger signal mirror is stowed in vehicle or in-place kits.
+The military issues smaller sizes for mobile load-outs, while the larger signal mirror is stowed in a vehicle or in-place kits.
 The retroreflective sighting grid makes aiming quick and effective.
 Everyone who has used a signal mirror knows that this is the best of the best, justifying the price tag.

 SI Howard manufactures the signal mirror glass to a high specification.
 The cross-hatch center allows for precise aiming.
 The glass coating is chip and scratch-proof, and the entire signal mirror is waterproof and comes with a waterproof pouch for added protection and convenient storage.
 With instructions printed on the back, the mirror is foolproof even in the most stressful emergency situation.
 Since this mirror is military issue, you may be able to find a used one as military surplus, which is worth checking.